 In this section you can find information on the hearings of submissions and further submissions on the Proposed Selwyn District Plan.

 Hearings have been scheduled based on the topics they fall into.
 At these hearings accredited hearing commissioners will consider all submissions and officer report recommendations.

 We will contact submitters before the hearings start to let them know about how they can speak to their submission and when any expert evidence will need to be provided.

-- Check the latest provisional schedule of all the hearings [PDF, 100 KB]
+Check the latest provisional schedule of all the hearings.

 The hearings are being held at the Selwyn Health Hub on Norman Kirk Drive, Rolleston, which is opposite the Selwyn District Council offices.
 They commence at 9am each day and generally conclude at 5pm.

 Hearing Panel recommendations on each topic-based matter will not be released after each of the hearings.
 An overall recommendation report will be prepared once all the hearings are completed, and this will then be considered by the Council.
-The Council’s decision on the provisions and matters raised in submissions, including submissions on the Variation will therefore not be released until the end of 2022.
+The Council’s decision on the provisions and matters raised in submissions, including submissions on the Variation will therefore not be released until late 2023/early 2024.

 Section 42A Report: Overview and NPS - HPL

 This report provides the Hearings Panel with an overview of the District Plan Review, including higher order statutory requirements, what consultation was undertaken, key issues developed through the review and the hearings process.